The Casimir-Polder effect for an approximate Pauli-Fierz model: the atom plus wall case: Discussion of the result

 Finally, we can collect here below the expressions of the leading terms of the energy and the associated values of $\aleph_{\alpha,L}$ depending on the distance:

 and

 As a remark, we underline the fact that the expression of the leading term we would have liked to obtain for $W_L^{\text{QFT}}$ in the regime $L > \frac{16}{3}\alpha^{-1}$ is

 but the precision used in the calculation does not allow to produce an error small enough to make the term above to appear as leading term.
+The problem seems to be, anyway, just of technical nature.
 Furthermore, it is really intrinsic in the method used that some terms of the error obtained are uniform in $L$.
 Therefore, whatever the degree of precision of the error in $\alpha$, one can always find a distance large enough such that \eqref{eq:goal_leadterm} is no longer the leading term.

-In the right units, $\alpha^{-1}$ corresponds to the value of a Bohr radius, and expressing the distance $y = L\alpha^{-1}$, $L$ represents the number of Bohr radii.
+In the right units, $\alpha^{-1}$ corresponds to the value of a half of Bohr radius, and expressing the distance $y = L\alpha^{-1}$, $L$ represents half of the number of Bohr radii.
 In conclusion, plugging the numerical values of the parameters

-we see that our result proves the Casimir-Polder effect for all the distances up to approximately $165$ Bohr radii.
+we see that our result proves the Casimir-Polder effect for all the distances up to approximately $82.5$ Bohr radii.